MicrosoftDocs/powerbi-docs/powerbi-docs/service-basic-concepts.md

 3. Power BI home button
 4. Icon buttons, including settings, help, and feedback
 5. Search box
-6. Tiles from a favorite dashboard
-7. Favorite and frequent dashboards and reports
+6. Favorite and frequent dashboards and reports
+7. Recent dashboards and reports
+8. Your workspaces

 Your end users for your reports and dashboards have the same start experience in the Power BI service in a browser.